mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-drawing lines is an essential part of debugging vector math, which we will need to do soon.
+drawing lines is an essential part of testing and debugging vector math, which we may need to do soon.
 while we are in the drawing code, we should add a method to draw lines.
 this creates a thin rectangle, with the center of two of it's opposite edges at the given start and end coordinate.